Defining Dentistry: What is a cavity?

 MI Paste® is the only product for professional use containing Recaldent™, a special milk-derived protein that releases calcium and phosphate to the surface of the teeth.

 • Stage 3: The cavity has now reached the dentin layer and the cavity can no longer re-mineralize in this layer.
-At this point, if the cavity is small enough, your or family dentist will suggest you get a filling.
+At this point, if the cavity is small enough, your dentist will suggest you get a filling.

 • Stage 4: The cavity has now reached the pulp layer and the cavity has the potential to affect the nerve within the pulp.